OfficeDev/office-js-docs-pr/docs/outlook/contextless.md

 > [!IMPORTANT]
 > Features in preview shouldn't be used in production add-ins.
 We invite you to test this feature in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).

-> [!NOTE]
-> This feature isn't currently supported in the [Unified Microsoft 365 manifest (preview)](../develop/json-manifest-overview.md), but the team is working on making this available.

 ## Prerequisites to preview the feature

 To preview this feature, install Outlook on Windows, starting with Version 2304 (Build 16313.10000).
 Once installed, join the [Office Insider program](https://insider.office.com/join/windows) and select the **Beta Channel** option to access Office beta builds.